 Find us on Facebook!

 Have a favorite park?
 We need your input!
-Please take our short survey on the park you visit most frequently so that we may continue to improve your Aurora park system.
+Please take this short survey on the park you visit most frequently so that we may continue to improve your Aurora park system.

-- The water spraygrounds at Great Plains Park and Red-tailed Hawk Park are closed for the season and will re-open May 2014.
+- The water spraygrounds at Great Plains Park and Red-tailed Hawk Park will open Memorial Day weekend, operating daily from 10 a.m. - 7 p.m. until early October (weather permitting).

 - Park noise: Keep the volume of your music and voices to a reasonable level.
 City code (Sec.
 146-1802) limits residential sound levels to 55 decibels during the day which, for example, is the sound of a normal conversation.
 After 9 p.m., the level drops to 45 decibels.
 Please be considerate of park neighbors and other park users.